These Rules were approved and adopted by the Association at its meeting on 19 November 2021.

 1. In these Rules:-

-"Secretary" means the person appointed to perform the duties of the Secretary of the Association, including a joint, assistant or deputy secretary;
+1.4.
+“Deputy Chairperson” means the person appointed to perform the duties of the deputy chairperson;

-"Committee" means those Members who have been elected and/or appointed to the Committee to manage the affairs of the Association at a national level.
+1.6.
+"National Committee" means those Members who have been elected and/or appointed to manage the affairs of the Association at a national level.
 National Committee does not include those Members who have been elected and/or appointed to a Regional Committee.

-"Chairperson" means the person appointed to perform the duties of the chairperson, including a deputy Chairperson;
+1.10.
+"Secretary" means the person appointed to perform the duties of the Secretary of the Association, including a joint, assistant or deputy secretary;

+1.11.
 A "Student Member" means a person who is enrolled on a course of study relating to construction at a recognised educational institution either on a full time or a part time basis and has paid an Annual Subscription set by the Committee from time to time in respect of student membership for that year;

+1.12.
 "Treasurer" means the person appointed to perform the duties of the treasurer, including a joint, assistant or deputy Treasurer.